BovenE/Bidirectional-Cerebellar-Control-of-Supra-Second-Timing-in-Rats/README.md

 ---

 ## Units and Conventions
-- Time values in seconds
+- Time values in centiseconds
 - DLC coordinates in pixels
 - Velocity/distance in cm/m
 - Fluorescence scale = 0–5